fff-rs/juice/README.md

 Additionally, RBLAS introduces a few traits to shorten calls to these BLAS
-functions: `Vector` for types that implement vector-like characteristics and `Matrix` for types taht implement matrix-like characteristics.
+functions: `Vector` for types that implement vector-like characteristics and `Matrix` for types that implement matrix-like characteristics.
 The `Vector` trait is already implemented by `Vec` and `[]` types.

 [Documentation](http://mikkyang.github.io/rust-blas/doc/rblas/index.html)